Gray rape: Terminology

-Feminist magazine Bust defines the expression "gray zone" as "sex that isn't completely consensual, but isn't sexual assault" or as an "unwanted sexual experience."
+Feminist magazine Bust defines the expression "gray zone" as "sex that isn't completely consensual, but isn't sexual assault" or as an "unwanted sexual experience".
 Amanda Sileo states that the "gray zone" was "...constructed by a society engulfed in rape culture and should not exist", because "open communication is missing from so many sexual encounters" and because "women feel too unsafe to speak up".
 Sileo states that "If you've ever tried to put your finger up a straight guy's ass during sex, you'll know that they actually understand ongoing consent, withdrawal of consent and sexual boundaries very well.
 They act confused when it's our [women's] bodies."
 Sileo states that during an encounter, "without the enthusiastic consent of your partner for a new sexual activity [when changing activities], you are no longer participating in consensual sex."

-Examples

-An article about a woman (pseudonymously named Grace) "regarding her sexual encounter with proclaimed feminist actor and comedian Aziz Ansari" was perceived by the woman as "violating", telling Ansari the next day via text that "You ignored clear non-verbal cues; you kept going with advances."
-Following this story, there was widespread discussion in the media; The New York Times stated that "Everyone seems to have an opinion about what she did, what he did and whether talking about gray-zone sex, where the man believes that everything that happened was consensual and the woman feels otherwise."
-Writer Anna North states that "[s]ituations like the one Grace describes, in which a man keeps pushing and a woman, though uncomfortable, doesn't immediately leave, happen all the time"; Samantha Bee commented that "We need to set a higher standard for sex."